codeadamca/activities/blind.markdown

     > **Note**
     > For an exciting last round, you can place a barrier between the builder and caller.
 This way the caller cannot see the bricks and progress the builder is making.
 There is a large pad of paper in the closet (CTI304, must be opened from the hallway) that can be folded into barriers.

 6. The first half of the teams to complete the build perfectly move on to the next round.
 For larger builds or blind builds you can set a round time limit and then have the observers vote on who they think won the round.
+You may use the [LiveCounter](https://pages.codeadam.ca/livecounter/) to display LEGO&reg; memes with a timer while they build.

     > **Note**
     > The first round can be a practice round.
 No elimination after round one.